Pleural mesothelioma treatment

 If you have surgery for early stage mesothelioma, you may have chemotherapy before or afterwards.
 Chemotherapy before surgery is called neoadjuvant chemotherapy and aims to shrink the tumour and make it easier to remove.
 Chemotherapy after surgery is called adjuvant chemotherapy and aims to delay the cancer coming back for as long as possible.

-We have detailed information about chemotherapy for mesothelioma in this section.
+We have detailed information about chemotherapy for mesothelioma.

 If you have surgery for stage 1 mesothelioma you may have radiotherapy afterwards to try to stop the cancer coming back or to delay it coming back for as long as possible.
 Radiotherapy given after surgery is called adjuvant radiotherapy.